parmag/fixefid-examples/README.md

 An example about how using fixefid to define a record with a JPA Entity

 ## fixefidrest
-An example about how using fixefid to define a record with a REST Service
+An example about how using fixefid to convert a record to json with a REST Service